leojdd/BooksAndDiscs/README.md

 Create / Edit / Delete / List

-Create your item with name: string, description: string, shelf: string and type: 'BOOK' | 'DISC' Edit your item with name: string, description: string, shelf: string and type: 'BOOK' | 'DISC' List your items finding by name: string, description: string, shelf: string OR type: 'BOOK' | 'DISC' Delete your item with id: string
+**Create your item with name**: string, description: string, shelf: string and type: 'BOOK' | 'DISC'

+**Edit your item with name**: string, description: string, shelf: string and type: 'BOOK' | 'DISC'

+**List your items finding by name**: string, description: string, shelf: string OR type: 'BOOK' | 'DISC'

+**Delete your item with id**: string

 ## Create
 ![Create BOOK](https://github.com/leojdd/booksanddiscs/assets/47505789/2307b5ed-6971-4ea0-8499-a814e1a5e59a)